European Union (Withdrawal) (No. 2) Act

 Description

-The bill sets out several key actions:
+The bill outlines several key actions:

 Government Spending